 Adults in institutions and organizations need you to need them.
 If they can help make you feel “special,” then they can justify their existence.
 Of course, there are a lot of adults who have been there in your life to help just because they care.
 And they also have listened to the “experts’ and don’t want a potential ax murderer loose in the neighborhood.
 Business and retail treat you as special because they want you to buy their stuff.
 And the media is there to help them sell you their stuff.
 They want you to feel “special” by buying their stuff.

 You’re thinking, “What about me?
 Don’t you know I’m special?”
 Graduates, every young generation thinks that they are “special.”
 I know my generation did.
 And I’m sure there were older people back then warning us of impending doom.
 But the difference is, I came into the job market at a time of an expanding economy, not today’s stagnant, debt-ridden economy.
 Also, my competition in the job market came from places like Roseboro and Raleigh.
-Today your competition will be not only from Roseboro and Raleigh, but also Hong Kong and Mumbai.
+Today, your competition will be not only from Roseboro and Raleigh, but also Hong Kong and Mumbai.
+Or it may come from some robot or computer being created in a laboratory in Silicon Valley.

 A quote I read from “USA Today” a few years ago probably explains what you are feeling right now.
 It stated, “If you grow up in a culture that says it’s all about you, it’s hard to think it isn’t.”
 So, I challenge you to change your thinking.